 2. Boring.
 (Duh) If it doesn’t look good, don’t put it up.
 People don’t need one more reason to think church isn’t the place they want to call home.

-3. Picture of your (ugly) church building.
+3. Picture of your (ugly or not) church building.

 Most church buildings just aren’t that pretty. =Your website is not your letterhead= And to some people, church buildings (and their smell) trigger post-traumatic flashbacks.
+“The church is not a steeple… the church is a people.”

 5. Scare tactics.